Vavarooks/Homework6/README.md

 Description: A basic weather app that gathers the weather from the city and state inputed for a weekly forcast.
+It also obtains the UV index and shows current weather for the day.
+There are also functions to get to the past search results.

 Where to assess: